Paroxysmisch/genome-assembly/dissertation/main.typ

 #place(top + center)[#figure(image("graphics/artifacts.svg", width: 90%), caption: [Elementary artifact types encountered in overlap graphs.
 Each node in this example overlap graph represents a read, and the edges correspond to overlaps between those reads.]) <fig:common_artifacts>]

 Existing methods for overlap graph simplification involve a collection of algorithms and heuristics to remove elementary artifacts such as bubbles, dead-ends, and transitive (shortcut) edges (@fig:common_artifacts) @overlapgraphsdetailed @lovro.
 It is vital to note that artifacts occurring in overlap graphs are not bound to only these three categories, and do not occur in isolation.
-Instead, they frequently have complex interactions that lead to challenging to resolve tangles (demonstrated in @tip and @tangle).
+Instead, they frequently have complex interactions that lead to challenging to resolve tangles (demonstrated in @full).

 Consequently, despite the utility of heuristic algorithms, these methods often struggle in complex genomic regions, where unique assembly solutions may not exist, resulting in either the omission of these complex regions in the final assembly completely, leading to a fragmented and incomplete result, or reliance on manual curation by human experts---an approach that is time-consuming, costly, and not scalable when processing thousands of genomes @lovro.